Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 3. Harmonization of Apparent Contradictions

-By acknowledging different facets of reality through various perceptual frames, apparent contradictions, and paradoxes can be harmonized as expressions of the multi-layered nature of existence.
+By acknowledging a multilayered ontological view of reality through various perceptual frames, apparent contradictions and paradoxes can be harmonized as expressions of the multi-layered nature of existence.
 This enables a reconciliation of seemingly incompatible views by situating them within a broader, more intricate ontological framework.

 4. Illumination of the Metaphysical